pandawarlord/cse110-sp23-group4/specs/8-ball/docs.md

 ## Code Docs:
 - index.html
+  This contains all of the HTML and structure of the 8-Ball webpage

 - style.css
+  This contains all of the styling and visual design of the 8-ball page

   - .ballwrapper
     This is styling for the element containing the ball itself.
 It is used for placing